dsbowen/Hemlock/docs_md/tutorial/extra.md

 # Bells and whistles

-You already know most of the important stuff.
+You already know the important stuff.
 Here are some tips and tricks to make your life easier.

 ## Redis

 One of hemlock's most impressive features is seamless integration with Redis for running complex background processes during surveys.
-[Read more here](../worker.md).
+[Read more here](../models/worker.md).

 ## Settings